algosup/2023-2024-project-3-virtual-processor-team-3/Documents/TechnicalSpecifications.md

 ### 4.3 Names

-Names are extremely important to a project's readability[^5], not having conventions or having each collaborators of a projects using it's own conventions leads to deteriorate both the quality of the project and the overall readability.
+Names are extremely important to a project's readability[^4], not having conventions or having each collaborators of a projects using it's own conventions leads to deteriorate both the quality of the project and the overall readability.

 For this project this set of naming conventions has been chosen:

 - Branches: PascalCases, appart of the Main,PreMain,Documents, the branch is named after the name of the feature or after the name/id of the fix.
-- Document/Folder/Files: PascalCases.
+- Folder/Files: snake_case.

 ### 4.4 Comments